Skip to content

 MinimactThe Posthydrationist Framework

-Server-first UI with zero hydration, predictive patches, instant interactivity, and Rust-fueled performance — built for ASP.NET Core.
+Server-first reactive UI with 'MINIMal Anticipatory Client Technology' — zero hydration, predictive DOM patches, instant interactivity, and Rust-fueled performance.
+Built for ASP.NET Core.

 Minimact